houfu/redlines/README.md

  Compares the strings SOURCE and TEST and produce a redline in the terminal.
 ```

-### Custom styling
+### Custom styling in markdown

-By default, markdown output is styled in "red green", like the following:
+By default, markdown output is styled in "red_green", like the following:

+> "The quick brown fox <span style='color:red;font-weight:700;text-decoration:line-through;'>jumps
+> over </span><span style='color:green;font-weight:700;'>walks past </span>the lazy dog."

+Set the `markdown_style` option in the constructor or compare function to change the styling.
+The available styles are "red"" and "none".

+You can also use css classes to provide custom styling by setting `markdown_style` as "custom_css".
+Insertions and deletions are now styled using the "redline-inserted" and "redline-deleted" CSS classes.
+You can also set your own CSS classes by specifying the name of the CSS class in the options "ins_class"
+and "del_class" respectively in the constructor or compare function.

 ## Uses